 How to Tell When It's Fully Baked

-It is fully baked when the pie has puffed throughout and the filling feels set.
-The internal temperature of the pie should be pretty close to 160ºF.
-A little less than that is ok, as it will continue to cook as it rests.
+This pie is fully baked when it has puffed throughout and the filling feels set.
+The internal temperature of the pie should be pretty close to 180ºF.
+A little less than that is okay, as it will continue to carryover-cook as it rests.
 The crust should also be fully baked and light golden brown throughout.

 When the pie cools, it will shrink back down and the cracks should be unnoticeable.
-However, a little cracking is normal!
+However, a little bit of cracking is normal!

 Steps to Make in Advance